 August might symbolize summer coming to an end for some, but why lament the waning warmer days when you could be making the most of the month?
 August in particular also happens to be jam-packed with fun things to do, eat, and drink.
 Whether you’re into food festivals, music, cultural events, or night markets—August in Toronto has it all.

 Make your way to one of Toronto’s biggest night markets for an evening of entertainment and Asian street food at the annual Waterfront Night Market.
-The popular summer event is moving to Ontario Place this year—it used to set up outside the Hearn Generating Station last year, and in previous years, it would use the parking lot of the T&T Supermarket near Cherry and Commissioners streets.
-Regardless of location, you can expect more than 100 vendors serving all kinds of pan-Asian street snacks to fill up on, as well as music, live entertainment, and cultural events.
+The popular summer event is happening at Ontario Place and you can expect more than 120 vendors serving all kinds of pan-Asian street snacks to fill up on, as well as music, live entertainment, and cultural events.

 There’s something about eating food from a food truck that seems to make eating more fun, especially in the summer.
 You can have your pick of eats from some of the best mobile eateries in the city in August at the Toronto Food Truck Festival when more than 30 food trucks will converge on Woodbine Park for three days.
 Bring your appetite for a day of snacking on everything from burgers and poutine, to dumplings, arepas, grilled cheese, and much more.

 Love cider?
 You can celebrate the end of summer by sipping on more than 100 kinds of cider from the best apple growing regions in Canada and around the world.
 The Toronto Cider Festival is happening at Sherbourne Common at 61 Dockside Drive, at the corner of Queens Quay and Sherbourne Street.

 Your ticket gets you a commemorative mug and four sample tokens to start off your day of cider sampling.
 There will also be live entertainment and food trucks on site if you get hungry.